Influence of William Shakespeare

-William Shakespeare's influence extends from theater and literatures to present-day movies, Western philosophy, and the English language itself.
+William Shakespeare's influence extends from theater and literature to present-day movies, Western philosophy, and the English language itself.
 William Shakespeare is widely regarded as the greatest writer in the history of the English language, and the world's pre-eminent dramatist.
 He transformed European theatre by expanding expectations about what could be accomplished through innovation in characterization, plot, language and genre.
 Shakespeare's writings have also impacted many notable novelists and poets over the years, including Herman Melville, Charles Dickens, and Maya Angelou, and continue to influence new authors even today.
 Shakespeare is the most quoted writer in the history of the English-speaking world after the various writers of the Bible; many of his quotations and neologisms have passed into everyday usage in English and other languages.
 According to Guinness Book of World Records Shakespeare remains the world’s best-selling playwright, with sales of his plays and poetry believed to have achieved in excess of four billion copies in the over 400 years since his death.
 He is also the third most translated author in history.